-Peter leads a portfolio of externally facing functions and supports the ongoing achievement of Children’s Hospital of Philadelphia’s (CHOP) three-part mission of patient care, education, and research through oversight of the Departments of Public Relations & Marketing; Diversity & Inclusion; External Affairs; Government Affairs; and Community Impact, in addition to supporting the President and CEO with external affairs matters.
+Peter leads a portfolio of externally facing functions and supports the ongoing achievement of Children’s Hospital of Philadelphia’s (CHOP) three-part mission of patient care, education, and research through oversight of the Departments of Marketing & Public Relations, Government Affairs & Advocacy, and Community Impact, in addition to supporting the President and CEO with external affairs matters.
 In this role, he develops and supervises the creation and execution of tactics and strategies that ensure the Hospital’s external communications, commitment to a diverse and inclusive environment, community engagement and health policy goals align with the Hospital’s mission and strategy.

 Education and Training

 BS in Political Science - The Pennsylvania State University, University Park, PA